Chaitalykundu/Web-Development/03-JavaScript/01-Basic/02-Variable/Theory/03-const.md

 Variables defined with `const` are also hoisted to the top of the block, but not initialized.

-Meaning: Using a `const` variable before it is declared will result in a `ReferenceError`:
+Meaning: Using a `const` variable before it is declared will result in a `ReferenceError`

+&nbsp;

 ## Example